 Our work extends the software-defined paradigm from networks and storage into the physical world, enabling environments to be governed, reconfigured, and reasoned about entirely through program.

-// The insight
+// the insight

 IoT automates devices.